Myth 1. Anxiety is natural

 Anxiety might be common but it isn’t natural.
-The fact that anxiety rates in present-day Africa and Asia are far lower than in the West points to this as does the fact that it is almost non-existent in so-called ‘primitive’ cultures.
-It is arousal that is natural and anxiety is largely exaggerated (and malignant) arousal.
-Anxiety disorders are created when thinking centres in the brain are allowed too much time to dwell on worry, perfectionism, guilt and other wrong thinking habits.
+The fact that anxiety rates in present-day Africa and Asia are far lower than in the West points to this, as does the fact that it is rarely appears in very young children.
+It is arousal that is ‘natural’ and anxiety is an exaggerated, worrisome version of that.
+Anxiety disorders of the kind seen in psychotherapy are created when the person fuses with worry, perfectionism, self-judgment, guilt and other wrong thinking habits.

 Myth 2.
 Worrying can be useful

-While finding solutions to concerns can be helpful worry is not useful at all.
-The problem with worry is that it tends to focus on catastrophes that probably will not happen or on issues you cannot influence.
+While finding solutions to concerns you can do something about can be helpful worry is not useful at all.
+The problem with worry is that it tends to focus on catastrophes that probably will not happen, or on issues you cannot influence.
 Concerns, by contrast, relate to real life problems that are there right in front of you and which you can influence – meaning you can reduce the problem, find a solution, or get some help.

 Myth 3.
-Medical drugs are the solution for anxiety disorders
+Tranquillisers are the solution for anxiety disorders

 Benzodiazepines such as Valium, Librium and Xanax are only effective for a few weeks before the effects wear off.
 Anti-depressants such as Citalopram smother the anxiety but don’t remove the problem or its cause.